 3. Don’t distract yourself with the visuals and find a way to emotionally connect.

-There are more specific components in a brand that we will touching on in Module 5, but the main thing to remember at this stage is that your brand is more than just a visual identity, like a logo or colors on your website.
+There are more specific components in a brand that we will touch on in Module 5, but the main thing to remember at this stage is that your brand is more than just a visual identity, like a logo or colors on your website.
 Your brand components are the actual core values that you stand for, what you’re trying to accomplish with them, and how they will impact your audience so they’ll want to follow your lead.
 And when your audience follows your lead, they will take action by spreading the word for you, and eventually buy from you.

 The key thing to remember is that people are drawn to messages and stories that emotionally connect with them.
 Make sure the message really emotionally resonates with you first...otherwise, how can it resonate with your audience?
 A good brand has the ability to elicit an emotional response in an individual, which drives up the purchasing potential.
 95% of people make decisions based on emotional drivers to their perceived problem, then follow up and identify logic to validate their decision to follow a solution.
 Examples of emotional drivers include: